gravitas21/astr5470_nbody/README.md

 Sun,Mercury,Venus,Earth,Mars,Jupiter
 ```

-The first line specifies the number of particles `N_bodies`, the final time `tend`, the time step `\delta t`, and the frame rate for output `tframe`.
+The first line specifies the number of particles `N_bodies`, the final time `tend`, the time step `delta_t`, and the frame rate for output `tframe`.
 The next line specifies the masses `M` of each particle.
 The following 6 lines specify the initial positions `x`,`y` and `z` of each particle, followed by initial velocities `vx`,`vy` and `vz`.
 The final line specifies the names of the particles in the planetary system.

 We can specify the integrator `alg` to be either `euler`,`rk4`,`leapfrog` or `hermite`.
 Finally, the output file saves the simulated orbits for further analysis later on.
 The output file `output.txt` can be read with the `read_saved_orbits` function from `outputs.py` file as follows:

 `read_saved_orbits(outfile='output.txt')`

 The first line of the output file specifies the names and masses of the particles in the simulation, separated by an underscore `_`.
-The following blocks store the positions and velocities of each particle for the snapshot specified in `# t = t_snap` line, where `$t_snap$` is the time of the snapshot.
+The following blocks store the positions and velocities of each particle for the snapshot specified in `# t = t_snap` line, where `t_snap` is the time of the snapshot.
 An example output file is shown below:

 ```
 #Sun_1.0,Mercury_1.651e-07,Venus_2.44e-06,Earth_3e-06,Mars_3.22e-07,Jupiter_0.000954